 - No anti-caking agents like silicone dioxide added.
 Just sea salt and whatever mix-in you want.

 - WAY less expensive than buying it at the store.
-Some places charge an arm and a leg for a paltry 1-2 ounces of gourmet sea salts with mix-ins like fresh herbs, spices and fruit peels.
+Some places charge an arm and a leg for only 1-2 ounces of gourmet sea salts with mix-ins like fresh herbs, spices, and fruit peels.
 Depending on where you live, making it at home will costs less than $2 for a CUP of gourmet sea salt and even less if you grow your own herbs or buy ingredients in bulk.

 - They're excellent as gourmet finishing salts.
 In other words, you can add them to the dish at the very end after it's cooked for enhanced flavor.

 - You can choose which salt you'd like as the base.
-There are lots to choose from, but some of my favorites are pink Himalayan, Celtic sea salt, Fleur de Sel and maldon sea salt.
+There are lots to choose from, but some of my favorites are pink Himalayan, Celtic sea salt, Fleur de Sel, Alaskan sea salt, and Maldon sea salt.